mhsnook/sunlo-tanstack/README.md

 The app is set to deploy as static HTML outputs, so it should generally work with the Tauri system for compiling to WASM/Rust. e.g. `pnpm tauri dev`, `pnpm tauri android dev`, `pnpm tauri ios dev`, and so on.

+To test the Android app with local supabase connection, you'll need to enter your IP address as `VITE_SUPABASE_URL`, e.g. `http://10.0.0.17:54321`.

 Remember to start the Android Studio and activate a Virtual Device from the Device Manager.
 Check `adb devices` to make sure something is connected.